-As one of my absolute best packing tips ever, packing cubes are an ultimate gamechanger when it comes to packing for a family vacation.
+As one of my best packing tips and favorite travel products ever, packing cubes are the ultimate gamechanger when it comes to packing for a family vacation.

-Why?
-Because they keep your suitcases organized and your clothes easily accessible.
-This, in turn, leads to less rummaging around for outfits, zero hassle, and a quicker turn around time to head to the beach each day.
+This leads to less rummaging around for outfits and a quicker turnaround time to head to the beach and then to dinner each day.

 2. Portable charger